zitadel/zitadel/docs/docs/guides/trainings/application.md

 title: Application Support Trainings
 ---

-## ZITADEL Support
+## ZITADEL DevOps

-In this session your second level support will gain an understanding on how to extract relevant information for technical support questions and root cause analysis.
+In this session your second level support and operations team will gain an understanding on how to extract relevant information for technical support questions and root cause analysis.
+We will also present our DevOps best practices and answer your questions.

-**Audience**: 2nd Level Support Staff
-**Duration**: 0.5 day
+**Audience**: 2nd Level Support Staff, Operations **Duration**: 0.5 day

 **Topics covered**:

-* Eventsouring & CQRS
-* Event types
+- Event types
-* Compute models
+- Database schemas and compute models
-* Accessing database
+- Accessing database
-* Logs and Errors
-* Validation of tokens
+- Validation of tokens
+- Observability (Logs, Errors, Metrics, Tracing)
+- Operations best practices (Deployment, Backup, Networking etc.)
-* Q&A
+- Q&A

 ## ZITADEL Administrator

 In this hands-on training your employees will get a complete overview of the system and learn how to configure and use ZITADEL.
 Your support staff will gain the required knowledge to provide user-support, while your solution owners gain an understanding about integration of clients.

 **Audience**: 1st / 2nd Level Support Staff, Solution Owner, QA Manager (optional)
-**Duration**: 1.5 days
+**Duration**: 0.5 days

 **Topics covered**:

-* IAM Configuration
+- IAM Configuration
-* Walk-though all features
+- Walk-though all features
-* Users / Manuals
+- Users / Manuals
-* APIs
+- APIs
-* Client integration best-practices
+- Client integration best-practices
-* Q&A
+- Q&A